-The efforts of religious Jews to observe religious commandments during this period of persecution often entailed difficulties that non-observant Jews did not face.
+The efforts of religious Jews to observe religious commandments during this period of persecution often ran into difficulties that non-observant Jews did not face.
 Religious Jews and their leaders were confronted with unprecedented situations and dilemmas.
-Topics raised in this collection address the place of religious concerns in daily life, as well as the complex situations facing Jews during the Holocaust.5 What needs could religion serve under these conditions?
+Topics raised in this collection address the place of religious concerns in daily life, as well as the complex situations facing Jews during the Holocaust.
+What needs could religion serve under these conditions?

-Because of the relative scarcity of sources, attempts to answer some questions—such as how many Jews belonged to each religious movement, how many people prayed in the camps, which Jewish holidays were observed, how many Jews followed the laws of Kashrut—inevitably fall short.6 Most Jews, especially in the camps, did not participate in traditional, pre-war forms of religious activity since religious Jews were a minority among European Jewry on the eve of World War II, and since religious activity required effort and energy, which was difficult for Jews to marshal under extreme persecution.
+Because of the relative scarcity of sources, attempts to answer some questions—such as how many Jews belonged to each religious movement, how many people prayed in the camps, which Jewish holidays were observed, how many Jews followed the laws of Kashrut—inevitably fall short.4 Most Jews—especially those within the Nazi camp system—did not participate in traditional forms of religious activity during the Holocaust.
+Camp authorities banned Jewish religious practices, and any observances had to be done secretly.
+Since religious activities required effort and access to specific items, many religious Jews were unable to follow Judaic laws and traditions.
+Religious Jews were actually a minority among Jewish people in Europe on the eve of World War II, and non-observant Jews did not attempt to follow Judaic traditions.

-Nevertheless, materials presented in this collection spotlight some of the ways in which Jews attempted to overcome obstacles to religious worship.
-A Passover prayer from the Bergen-Belsen camp illustrates how scriptural laws were adapted to address shortages of ritual foods.
-Similarly, the Widowhood Release of Golda Leitman, points to religious Jews' postwar efforts to to cope with everyday problems created by the decimation of their communities.
+Nevertheless, materials presented in this collection spotlight some of the ways in which Jewish people managed to overcome obstacles to religious worship during the Holocaust.
+A Passover prayer from the Bergen-Belsen concentration camp shows how scriptural laws were adapted to address shortages of ritual foods.
+Similarly, the widowhood release of Golda Leitman points to postwar efforts to cope with everyday problems created by the destruction of Jewish communities.
 Other sources underscore individual responses to catastrophe.
-The memoir of a Jewish Policeman, for example, captures one man's struggle with the moral and spiritual contradictions imposed by genocide.
+For example, the memoir of a Jewish policeman captures one man's struggle with the moral and spiritual contradictions that he tried to navigate.